 - Total Marks: 250 marks, Time duration: 3 hours.

 - There are 12 questions divided into two sections and printed both in ENGLISH and HINDI.

 - The number of marks carried by a question/part is printed against it.

 - Answers must be written in the medium authorized in the admission certificate which must be stated clearly on the cover of this question-cum-answer (QCA) booklet in the space provided.

-- No marks will be given for answers written in the medium other than authorized one.
+- No marks will be given for answers written in a medium other than an authorized one.

 - Keep the word limit indicated in the questions in mind.

 - Any page or portion of the page left blank must be struck off clearly.